-Note: In sensitive locations, such as where industrial land is in close proximity to residential land, development consents for subdivision of land may include advice to future land owners that consideration must be given to the impact of development on the environment and amenity of surrounding land.
+Note in sensitive locations such as where inclusives land in in case promitly to residential rand, development consents for subdivision of land may include advise to future land owners that consideration must be given to the industrial of development on the environment and omerally of summaning land.

-- (5) Where a perimeter road is not shown on Figure 3, or where an alternative road layout is proposed that provides for lots directly adjacent to riparian corridors or open space land, development applications for subdivision of land shall facilitate development of a kind that: - (a) will have an articulated and landscaped appearance when viewed from the adjoining riparian corridor or open space land; - (b) will have minimal adverse impacts on the environment or the amenity of surrounding land; - (c) will provide opportunities for pedestrian and cyclist connections between the open space and industrial land, where appropriate; and - (d) will provide opportunities for passive surveillance of the open space land, where possible.
+- (5) Where a perimeter road is not shown on Figure 3, or where an alternative road layout is proposed that provides for lots directly adjacent to riparian corridors or open space land, development applications for subdivision of land shall facilitate development of a kind that: - (a) will have an articulated and landscaped appearance when viewed from the adjoining riparian corridor or open space land; - (b) will have minimal adverse impacts on the environment or the amenity of surrounding land; - (c) will provide opportunities for pedestrian and cyclist connections between the open space and industrial land, where appropriate; and - (d) will provide opportunities for passive surveillance of the open space land, where possible

-Note: Refer to Table 1 for detailed controls relating to development of lots directly adjacent to riparian corridors or open space land.
+Note: Refer to Table 1 for defailed our tiplis relaining to development of one already adjacent to repend complain to Upon space billing.